stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 **Limitations**

-* Nidia Web Driver is absent for macOS 10.14 Mojave.
-Nvidia do not want to implement support for Apple new 2D/3D rendering framework Metal and do not want to share access for Nvidia drivers for Apple.
+* Nvidia Web Driver is not available for macOS 10.14 Mojave.
+Nvidia do not want to implement support for Apple 2D/3D rendering framework Metal and do not want to share access for Nvidia drivers source code for Apple.
 So, currently no support for Nvidia GPU for macOS 10.14 Mojave.
-It's not a problem for me because I'm using Windows 10 partition for gaming and Debian Linux partition to run ML tasks over night.
+It's not a problem for me because I'm using Windows 10 partition for gaming and Debian Linux partition to run ML tasks overnight.
 	* HDMI port connected directly to Nvidia GPU and will not work in macOS 10.14 Mojave.
 	* No idea about DisplayPort.
 Maybe I will borrow some monitor with DisplayPort support in office for testing.
 	* USB-C to HDMI should work without any issues.
+* Windows Hello camera not supported in macOS.

 **Issues**